nschlia/ffmpegfs/INSTALL.md

 ### fuse: failed to exec fusermount: No such file or directory

-Trying to mount as other than root, the message
+Trying to mount as any other than root, the message

     fuse: failed to exec fusermount: No such file or directory